 LAKE HUMANTAY: After a 1 and ½ hour ascent, we will arrive at the impressive Lake Humantay (4220 meters/13,850 feet) where we can enjoy the turquoise color of the lake and the snowy Humantay Mountain peak.
 Then we will make our 40 minute descent to our campsite in Soraypampa for tea time, which is at approximately 6:00 pm and after we will eat a delicious dinner prepared for us by our chef.
 Finally, we will spend the night in our tents.

-At 5:00 am we will get ready to eat a nutritious breakfast so that later we can continue our hike.
-We leave from Soraypampa at 5:30 am and we will hike for 3 hours to the highest point at Abra Salkantay, where we can enjoy views of the snow capped mountains of Salkantay, Humantay, Tucarhuay, and Pumasillo (4650 meters/ 15,250 feet).
+At 5:00 am we will eat a nutritious breakfast so that later we can continue our hike.
+We will leave from Soraypampa at 5:30 am and hike for 3 hours to the highest point at Abra Salkantay, where we can enjoy views of the snow capped mountains of Salkantay, Humantay, Tucarhuay, and Pumasillo (4650 meters/ 15,250 feet).
 As we pass thorugh Salktanaypampa and Soyrococha, we stop to see a small lake, then we will begin the descent towards Huarachmachhay (3 hours) (3800 meters/ 12,470 feet).
 Here we will eat lunch and then we will continue the hike, taking note of the drastic change in landscape.
-This hike is quite amazing!
-After, we continue our descent towards Chaullay (3 hours) (2900 meters/ 9500 feet) where our second campsite will be.
+After, we will continue our descent towards Colpapampa (3 hours) (2900 meters/ 9500 feet) where our second campsite will be.

 Today’s sunrise will take place in a tropical area full of history and nature, and here our breakfast will be waiting for us to enjoy before continuing our journey.
-After breakfast we will head to Lucmabamba by car, then we will start to walk towards Llactapata for a 3-hour ascent along the Inca Trail where we can enjoy the beautiful views of the Santa Teresa Valley.
+Then we will start to walk towards Llactapata for a 3-hour ascent along the Inca Trail where we can enjoy the beautiful views of the Santa Teresa Valley.
 In Llactapata we will see our first view of Machu Picchu Mountain and Huayna Picchu Mountain.
 This will be the first archeological site where we see the Lost City of the Incas!
 This is a very important place where we will have time to learn about the history of this land.

 After we will continue descending for 2 hours, and in this part of the walk you will be able to observe Machu Picchu until we arrive to the station of Hidroeléctrica to eat lunch in a local restaurant.